BrazilPowered/docker-dotnet/README.md

 Now, we modify our docker-compose file to use this new component

-Take a look at the the compose files we had at the end of our last lab.
+Take a look at the the compose files we had after the end of the last lab.
 The
-<a href="https://github.com/BrazilPowered/docker-dotnet/blob/2-performbetter/app/docker-compose-local.yml" target="_blank">first, docker-compose-local.yml</a>, sets up the details for the services, including things like port numbers accessible to the outside world... but we don't need any of those for this image.
+<a href="https://github.com/BrazilPowered/docker-dotnet/blob/3-replacingparts/app/docker-compose-local.yml" target="_blank">first, docker-compose-local.yml</a>, sets up the details for the services, including things like port numbers accessible to the outside world... but we don't need any of those for this image.
 Our Web-App already has external network access, and it has the codebehind controller to route traffic to this container.
-We only need to add this new service to <a href="https://github.com/BrazilPowered/docker-dotnet/blob/2-performbetter/app/docker-compose.yml" target="_blank">the second, docker-compose.yml</a>, to name the service and tell it to access the app-net network so that codebehind controller can communicate with it.
+We only need to add this new service to <a href="https://github.com/BrazilPowered/docker-dotnet/blob/3-replacingparts/app/docker-compose.yml" target="_blank">the second, docker-compose.yml</a>, to name the service and tell it to access the app-net network so that codebehind controller can communicate with it.

+Adding this at the bottom of the second docker-compose.yml file should accomplish what we need:

 ```YAML
   signup-homepage: